-The Corporation must meet continuing listing standards to maintain the listing of its common shares on the NYSE and the TSX and there is no assurance that it will do so.
-If the Corporation fails to comply with listing standards and the NYSE and/or the TSX delists its common shares, the Corporation and its shareholders could face significant material adverse consequences, including significantly reduced liquidity for its common shares.
+The Corporation must meet continuing listing standards to maintain the listing of Common Shares on the NYSE and the TSX and there is no assurance that it will do so.
+If the Corporation fails to comply with listing standards and the NYSE and/or the TSX delists the Common Shares, the Corporation and its shareholders could face significant material adverse consequences, including significantly reduced liquidity for Common Shares.

-As a public company, the business is subject to evolving corporate governance and public disclosure regulations that may from time to time increase both the Company's compliance costs and the risk of non-compliance, which could adversely impact the price of the common shares.
+As a public company, the business is subject to evolving corporate governance and public disclosure regulations that may from time to time increase both the Corporation's compliance costs and the risk of non-compliance, which could adversely impact the price of Common Shares.